catalyst/developing-with-cwp/docs/02_SiteProjectStructure.md

 * models
 * pagetypes

-Then on the command line issue these commands to move the HomePage.php and Page.php files in to the pagetypes directory in a way that Git knows about..
+Then on the command line, from the root directory of the museum site, issue these commands to move the HomePage.php and Page.php files in to the pagetypes directory in a way that Git knows about..

 ```
 git mv mysite/code/HomePage.php mysite/code/pagetypes/HomePage.php